mpounsett/nagiosplugin/doc/index.rst

 ################################

-:py:mod:`nagiosplugin` is a Python class library to make writing Nagios/Icinga plugins easier.
+:py:mod:`nagiosplugin` is a Python class library to make writing Nagios (or Icinga) plugins easier.
 To learn how to use it, go through the :ref:`tutorial`.

 This documentation covers nagiosplugin |version|.